-Chip and Joanna Gaines became the ultimate marriage goals on their hit HGTV show Fixer Upper.
+Chip and Joanna Gaines became the ultimate marriage goals on their hit HGTV show, Fixer Upper.
 Fans became obsessed with watching the goofy Chip Gaines flirt with his wife on the air while they turn a dumpy old house into a family's dream home.
 They immediately became HGTV's sweethearts that warmed fans' hearts one house project at a time.
 As you'd expect, their love story is just as charming as they are.

 "Her dad made the mistake of putting a pic of the family behind the counter at his [automotive] shop.
 I knew I'd marry her one day just by the picture on the wall."